Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Military Spouses and Deployment: The Effect on Child Custody

-By: Jonathan Melton
+By: Jonathan Lambert-Melton

 North Carolina has adopted the Uniform Deployed Custody and Visitation Act which, among other things, prohibits the court from using a parent’s past deployment or possible future deployment as the sole basis for deciding child custody.
 The Act also provides a quicker process for courts to address the custodial issues of a parent who is preparing for deployment.
 If a custody action is filed prior to deployment, the matter is given an expedited hearing.